kubedb/docs/docs/guides/redis/reconfigure-tls/overview.md

 # Reconfiguring TLS of Redis Database

-This guide will give an overview on how KubeDB Ops-manager operator reconfigures TLS configuration i.e. add TLS, remove TLS, update issuer/cluster issuer or Certificates and rotate the certificates of a `Redis` database.
+This guide will give an overview on how KubeDB Ops-manager operator reconfigures TLS configuration i.e. add TLS, remove TLS, update issuer/cluster issuer or Certificates and rotate the certificates of a `Redis/Valkey` database.

 ## Before You Begin